 If you’re in the market for a storage container, you may be torn between the two main sizes: 20-foot and 40-foot.
-A 20-foot trailer may seem ideal for you if you can’t quite fill a 40-foot container (20-foot containers measure about half the cubic volume of a standard 40-foot container).
+A 20-foot container may seem ideal for you if you can’t quite fill a 40-foot container (20-foot containers measure about half the cubic volume of a standard 40-foot container).

 But there are some times where upgrading to a 40-foot container would be wise.
 Here are three reasons why.